by Janis / 0 comments - Orginally published:15th October 2019

 Where to next?

-We only managed to visit six of Croatia’s UNESCO sites, these are the other four we need to add to our list.
+We only managed to visit six of Croatia’s UNESCO sites, and these are the four other sites we needed to add to our list.

 * This post may contain links to affiliated sites where we earn a small commission at no additional charge to you.